RA Job Description

 - Resident advisors are permitted three weekends away each semester, excluding holidays and campus breaks.
 These weekends away are pending approval by your hall director beforehand and cannot be taken the first month of the fall semester.

-in loss of position.
+resident advisor contract can result in loss of position.

-- Has the opportunity to select either a single room or live in a double with a roommate.
+RAs have the opportunity to select either a single room or live in a double with a roommate.